DanielASAndrews/notes/books/Maybe You Should Talk to Someone: A Therapist, Her Therapist, and Our Lives Revealed.md

 Keep ‘sometimes’ in mind for a more balanced, realistic perspective.
 It helps to avoid extremes, black and white thinking.
 E.g I’m am an asshole sometimes, they’re an asshole sometimes

 Meaning provides happiness

+EPM formula for feedback:

+Empathetic - establishes a cooperative tone
+Pinpoint - pinpoint the problems
+Moving Forward - agree on a solution

+"We judge people by their actions and judge ourselves by our intentions" - Steven Covey

+"Seek first to understand and then to be understood" - Steven Covey